 Flash storage utilizes memory chips to store data versus the traditional moving disks used in HDDs.
 Without any extra moving parts, writing and retrieving data is far more efficient, leading to faster response times.
 All of this also makes the drives themselves physically smaller, and they use less overall power.
 Another benefit is they use non-volatile memory.
 So, if the power is randomly cut off, data isn’t lost.

 Advantages of External SSDs

-SSDs enjoy high speeds due to the lack of moving parts, which makes them faster than HDDs.
-SSDs also have more storage space than USB drives, making them suitable for storing operating systems and software.
+SSDs enjoy high speeds due to, once again, the lack of moving parts, which makes them faster than HDDs.
+SSDs have comparable storage space to USB drives, making them suitable for storing operating systems and software.

 Disadvantages of External SSDs